Tag Archives: Father’s Day

 “You can’t go back and change the beginning, but you can start where you are and change the ending.”
 C.S.
 Lewis

 Only God can heal and transform hearts.
 While it’s true we don’t know what the future holds, I know Who holds our future.
-I’m giving it all to God to let Him work out the details of all of my concerns, uncertainties, and troubles.
+I’m giving all my concerns to God.
+He will work out the details of my uncertainties and troubles.
 He’s a lot better at holding things together than I am anyway.
 Thank you, Lord, for being the Author and Finisher of my faith!

 Here’s to second chances and new beginnings!
-We all look forward to spending more quality time together with meaningful conversations in the coming days, months, and years ahead.
+We look forward to spending more quality time together and expect meaningful conversations in the coming days, months, and years.

 Click here to read “My Heartbeat – PART I”